Ravenwulf/essAI-writer/README.md

-# BrAInstormer
+# essAI-writer

-App that generates a list of problems with an optional modifier.

 ## Setup

 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/)

-2. Clone this repository
+2. Clone this repository or install the .zip

 3. Navigate into the project directory